chasm/reb/README.md

 We're using [express-async-wrap](https://github.com/Greenfields/express-async-wrap) which gives us JavaScript 2016 (the *next* standard) `async` superpowers.
 We create an instance of the Express.Router, then add a `GET` route to `/api/posts` and return some JSON (elided for convenience).

-So we can make one for cards at `/api/routes/cards.js`:
+So we can make one for cards at `/api/routes/cards.js`.
+Let's add a route to GET an individual card as well.

 ```js
 // api/routes/cards.js